Fluid collection in fetal pleural cavity

 References: http://www.fetalsono.com/teachfiles/CDH.lasso (free excellent article and images of CDH).Back to top

 This late second trimester fetus shows a large, well defined mass lesion occupying the left hemithorax with displacement of the heart and mediastinal shift to the right side.
 Such an ultrasound appearance of an echogenic mass in the region of the left lung is typical of pulmonary sequestration.
 The main differential diagnosis here is congenital cystic adenomatoid malformation or CCAM as this is commonly known.
 Pulmonary sequestration may be intralobar (75 %) or extralobar (25%).
 The presence of a separate pleural cover around the sequestrated lung tissue is indicative of extra lobar pulmonary sequestration.
 If the pulmonary mass is located within the pleural cover of the lung it is called intralobar pulmonary sequestration.
-It is often difficult if not impossible to distinguish if the sequestration is intralobar of extra lobar.
-The presence of a feeder vessel usually arising from the thoracic aorta also goes in favour of the pulmonary lesions being pulmonary sequestration.
+It is often difficult if not impossible to diagnose prenatally, intralobar sequestration.
+The presence of a feeder vessel usually arising from the thoracic aorta also goes in favour of the pulmonary lesions being extralobar pulmonary sequestration.
+Thus almost all pulmonary sequestration diagnosed during the fetal stage is extralobar in nature.

-Most of the cases of pulmonary sequestration diagnosed during the fetal stage are extra lobe in nature- meaning that this case too, is extra lobar pulmonary sequestration.
+This case too, is extra lobar (supra-diaphragmatic) pulmonary sequestration.
 Likewise, intra-lobar pulmonary sequestration is a disease of adulthood.